NFT-DAO/Governance-HOLON/README.md

 > go to https://github.com/NFT-DAO/Governance-HOLON/discussions and join in.
 ### Questions and Answers (Q&A) ?
 > go to https://github.com/NFT-DAO/Governance-HOLON/discussions/categories/q-a and join in.

-## Meetings

-Meeting Minutes are recorded in Discussions (e.g. [meeting - TBA)().
-To allow for threaded comments.

-For documentation of meetings and/or links to meeting videos go to [Meetings](/Meetings).
-Each folder will have its own README to guide users further.
-Each sections description should be no more than a few sentences.

-## Documents

-For documentation of the TBA subject go to [Documents](/Documents/).
-Each folder will have its own README to guide users further.
-Each sections description should be no more than a few sentences.

-## Proposals